GTA-UFRJ/sensingbus/flushing/README.md

 # SensingBus Flushing Node
-This tutorial followed this link's one: https://cdn-learn.adafruit.com/downloads/pdf/setting-up-a-raspberry-pi-as-a-wifi-access-point.pdf.
  The main tutorial's objetive is to allow any users can build a flusher node without any problem at all.

 ## Installation Guide